nicholasferguson/Portable_SIMD/Readme.md

 - Essentially it uses backend interfaces of VecGEOM for various SIMD related code groups.
 - It also extracts a backend tester from VecGEOM.
-- And currently includes code for umesimd.
+- And currently includes code for umesimd and Vc

 umesimd has interfaces for	( Thanks to Cern's UMESIMD team )
 - SSE